NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/program/rlem)

 **Description:**
 Rural Leaders for Economic Mobility is a knowledge-sharing network that empowers local government leaders and partners from 10 low-population counties.
-It focuses on advancing upward mobility and economic opportunity in rural communities through tailored peer learning, strategy exchange, and technical support.
+It focuses on advancing upward mobility and economic opportunity in rural communities through tailored peer learning, strategy exchange and technical support.

 ---